Vanishing first cohomology and strong 1-boundedness for von Neumann algebras: Introduction

+Strictly speaking, both Jung and Shlyakhtenko's results are about $\alpha$-boundedness for general $\alpha\geq 1$, whereas the above Theorem just covers $\alpha=1$.
+However, the case of $\alpha=1$ is of the most interest in applications, and the case of $\alpha>1$ will not be relevant in our paper.

 One deduces Theorem \ref{thm: vanishing L2 Betti} from Theorem \ref{thm: von Neumann algebraic} through the well-known relationship between group cocycles and derivations on the group algebra.
 One then parameterizes the derivations in terms of their action on a self-adjoint generating set, hence obtains a bijection between derivations and vectors $z$ in the kernel of $\partial f(x)$.
 Looking at cocycles that are orthogonal to the inner cocycles results in the additional condition of $\sum_{j=1}^d [x_j, z_j] = 0$, or that $z$ is in the kernel of the commutator operator in the first row of the matrix $D_f(x)$.
-Hence, the first $\ell^2$-Betti number is the Murray-von Neumann dimension of the kernel of $D_f$.
+Hence, the first $\ell^2$-Betti number with respect to $\tau$ of the $*$-algebra generated by $x$ is the Murray-von Neumann dimension of the kernel of $D_f$.

-The condition \eqref{eq: integrable} is needed for the microstates argument to go through.
+The condition \eqref{eq: integrable} is needed for the microstates argument to go through in the case of \cite{JungL2B}, or the more general nonmicrostates estimate used in \cite{Shl2015} (the arguments are substantially different).
 This hypothesis is nontrivial to check in the group case, and this is where one uses the assumption of soficity.
 The bound \eqref{eq: integrable} expresses positivity of a certain Fuglede-Kadison determinant, which is known for sofic groups \cite{ElekSzaboDeterminant}.
 We remark that Shlyakhtenko's results about vanishing $L^2$-Betti numbers have been generalized to $*$-algebras that are not group algebras \cite{BrannanVergnioux}, but this still requires some way of controlling the Fuglede-Kadison determinant.

 Our proof of Theorem \ref{thm: von Neumann algebraic} is longer than Shlyakhtenko's argument but it is more self-contained.
 Indeed, Shlyakhtenko's argument used the external fact that $\chi \leq \chi^*$ from \cite{BCG2003} and the result about strong $1$-boundedness and non-amenability sets from \cite[Proposition A.16]{Hayes2018}.
 In this paper, we generalize and streamline Jung's strategy from \cite{JungL2B}, which uses iteration to bound covering numbers for smaller and smaller $\varepsilon$ with errors controlled by the integral \eqref{eq: integrable}.
 Much of the technical challenge in Jung's work had to do with converting between covering numbers with respect to different non-commutative $L^p$-norms on the von Neumann algebra (and in fact $L^p$ quasinorms for $p \in (0,1)$).
 Our argument works mostly with $L^2$ norms but requires conversion between $L^1$ and $L^2$ norms at one point, and this is main time we use a significant external ingredient, Szarek's estimates for the covering numbers of Grassmannians \cite{Szarek}.